ssteph-git/BankApiFront/README.md

 - Node JS
 ## 1.Install the backend
 - (https://github.com/OpenClassrooms-Student-Center/Project-10-Bank-API)
+     - (note: Set up the backend on port 3001)
        - npm install
        - npm run dev:server
        - npm run populate-db
-- note: Set up the backend on port 3001

 ## 2.Install this project
 - npm i
 - go to the login page ("sign in" link in the top bar)